 Broad match matches to related search queries, based on Google’s matching.
 For example, auto repair, could show on search queries such as car repair, and auto mechanic, etc.

 Quality score is a scoring factor on the quality of your ads, in comparison to the competition.
 This takes into effect the ad relevancy, click through rate, and landing page experience.
 The higher quality score translates into lower cost per clicks and higher ranking on Google Search.

 Are there free Google Ads courses?

 There are a lot of great free resources to learn Google Ads.
-I offer several free Google Ads courses, hosted by SkillShare, which can be accessed through this link.
+I created a 2 hour introductory Google Ads course, click here for more information.
 It’s strongly advised to study and take courses before advertising on Google Ads.
 Without proper training, one can waste a lot of money, with little to show for their efforts.
 However, if proper training is taken, Google Ads can be successful on driving business growth.

 What are negative keywords in Google Ads?